 The homeless liaison contact list contains the names and contact information of every homeless liaison in the state of New Hampshire.

-These are the McKinney-Vento subgrants the homeless program at the New Hampshire Department of Education has issued in 2013
+These are the seven McKinney-Vento subgrants the Homeless Education Program at the New Hampshire Department of Education has issued in 2013.

 Acrobat Reader format.
 You can download a free reader from Adobe.

 Microsoft Word format.
 You can download a free reader from Microsoft.